Welcome at the CEEC Jena - Center for Energy and Environmental Chemistry Jena

 Climate change is moving much faster than we are.
 Atmospheric levels of carbon dioxide are higher than they have been for 800,000 years.
 Alarmingly, this year saw the first increase in CO2 emissions in three years.
 The past five years have been the hottest period on record.
 We are in a war for the very existence of life on our planet as we know it, but we have an important ally science and technology.

 Secretary-General of the United Nations

-A key challenge of the transition towards renewable energies is the alternating power generation that comes with fluctuating energy sources (i.e., sun and wind).
+A key consideration of the transi-tion towards renewable energy is the fluctuation in pow-er generation which comes with an inconstant energy source (i.e., sun and wind).
 These fluctuations have to be balanced by energy storage systems.
-In the long term, ”next generation“ storage technologies are needed to meet the challenges of an increasingly complex energy supply.
+In the long term, next generation energy storage materials are needed to meet the challenges of an increasingly complex energy supply.